rfshelley/Documentation/smartapp-developers-guide/time-methods.rst

 .. smartapp_taking-action_in_a_time_window:

-Taking Action Within a Time Window
+Taking action within a time window
 ----------------------------------

 A common automation with SmartThings is to turn on a room light when the door is opened between certain hours, and do not turn on the light during other times.